 CCyberattacks tend to target financial resources such as credit/debit cards and bank accounts.
 If a business faces security breaches in a client or employee’s PII, then cyber liability insurance covers credit monitoring.
 This practice is most common in tracking stolen cards and hacked accounts.
 Credit monitoring will continue for up to a year after the cyberattack.

 After a big security breach, a business is likely to struggle on all fronts.
-While a lot of money is spent in countering the effects of a cyberattack, even more time and resources are spent on regaining clients’ trust.
+While a lot of money is spent on countering the effects of a cyberattack, even more time and resources are spent on regaining clients’ trust.
 To clarify, cyber liability insurance can help you handle potential loss of business by covering the financial damage caused for a certain amount of time.
 Some insurance companies also include a PR payment clause in the policy.

 Note: Your business may already have an errors and omissions insurance policy that covers some technological issues.
 While this protection is essential for businesses, it won’t provide comprehensive coverage in case of cyber liability.

 Personal Vs. Commercial Cyber Liability Insurance

 Most cyber liability insurance policies are intended for businesses.
 But what about your personal digital life?
-While cyber liability insurance many not be appropriate for your personal needs, you could use standard a cyber security insurance coverage.
+While cyber insurance many not be appropriate for your personal needs, you could use standard a cyber security insurance coverage.

 While a cyber liability insurance policy is great for businesses, it’s likely a bit too much for an individual.
 Investing in a cyber security insurance policy would be the better option.

 Start-ups and small businesses generally have a smaller client base.
 A cyber security insurance policy may provide adequate coverage for them.

 Note: It’s recommended that you opt for cyber security insurance only if you have a handful of employees and are within the first five years of starting your business.